Hazelkatnut/hh-project-11ty-starter-kit/src/pages/proposal.md

 So far, that's all I could think of, but I will link certain websites if needed for more elaboration.

 In the Present Day/Contemporary, I wouldn't necessarily be talking about Contemporary classical music, but rather the practice of performing Classical Music -> this may become a bit less historical and more sociological.
-Is Classical Music "dying" as we only play the same things over and over again (as in, the same pieces that are popular even in the canon), how can we employ social media to make it more accesible, why do we have so many competitions.
+Is Classical Music "dying" as we only play the same things over and over again (as in, the same pieces that are popular even in the canon)?
+How can we employ social media to make it more accesible (a common theme throughout culture, what is considered lowbrow or highbrow, how and why do we make things accessible to a wider audience?